CHIC: Caley-Hamilton, Invariants and Constants for Neutrino Oscillation Probabilities and Gradients: Acknowledgements

 \section{Acknowledgements}

-The author acknowledges helpful inputs from J. P. Dalseno and I. Mart\'inez-Soler, and thanks the support of DIPC and IGFAE.
+The author acknowledges helpful inputs from J. P. Dalseno, I. Mart\'inez-Soler, P. Denton, T. Lux and K. Skwarczynski and thanks the support of DIPC and IGFAE.
 This work has been supported partially by the \textit{Proyectos de Generación de Conocimiento} PID2022-141960NA-I00 and PID2024-162224NA-I00 of the Spanish Ministry of Science, Innovation and Universities.

 \onecolumngrid

 \ifx \standalonesupplemental\undefined \fi {Supplemental Materials -- S\arabic{page}}

 {A\arabic{equation}}